rademacher-p/stats-learn/README.md

 # Statistical Learning
 **Note**: This project is under active development.

-This package provides a framework to explore statistical learning with a Bayesian focus.
+This Python package provides a framework to explore statistical learning with a Bayesian focus.
 It implements a variety of `random.elements`, as well as `random.models` of data for supervised learning.
 The `bayes` subpackage implements similar elements/models with `prior` attributes to statistically characterize parameter uncertainty and `fit` methods to adapt posteriors.

 For supervised learning, the `predictors` subpackage provides objects that use these statistical models to define inference and decision functions.
 Additionally, customization enables comparison with learning objects from popular